stat545ubc-2023/mda-whh1123/Milestone_1.md

 Research Questions:

 - 1. How is the mean radius of nuclei related to the diagnosis?

--   1. Which factors has the most significant effect on the diagnosis?
+- 2. Which factors has the most significant effect on the diagnosis?

--   1. Is there any difference in the average symmetry\_mean between the malignant cancer and benign cancer?
+- 3. Is there any difference in the average symmetry_mean between the malignant cancer and benign cancer?

--   1. Is there any difference in the average compactness\_worst between the malignant cancer and benign cancer?
+- 4. Is there any difference in the average compactness_worst between the malignant cancer and benign cancer?

 <!----------------------------->